etn406/zelin-technical-test/README.md

 #### Server

-To automatically start the TypeScript compiler in watch mode, and concurrently the Express server in watch mode, with the Node Inspector debugging tools:
+To start the Express server in watch mode, with the Node Inspector debugging tools:

 ```sh
 $ cd server